Lester Bowie: Biography

 Born in the historic village of Bartonsville in Frederick County, Maryland, United States, Bowie grew up in St Louis, Missouri.
-At the age of five he started studying the trumpet with his father, a professional musician.
+At the age of five, he started studying the trumpet with his father, a professional musician.
 He played with blues musicians such as Little Milton and Albert King, and rhythm and blues stars such as Solomon Burke, Joe Tex, and Rufus Thomas.
 In 1965, he became Fontella Bass's musical director and husband.
 He was a co-founder of Black Artists Group (BAG) in St Louis.

 In 1966, he moved to Chicago, where he worked as a studio musician, and met Muhal Richard Abrams and Roscoe Mitchell and became a member of the AACM.
 In 1968, he founded the Art Ensemble of Chicago with Mitchell, Joseph Jarman, and Malachi Favors.
 He remained a member of this group for the rest of his life, and was also a member of Jack DeJohnette's New Directions quartet.
 He lived and worked in Jamaica and Nigeria, and played and recorded with Fela Kuti.
 Bowie's onstage appearance, in a white lab coat, with his goatee waxed into two points, was an important part of the Art Ensemble's stage show.

 In 1984, he formed Lester Bowie's Brass Fantasy, a brass nonet in which Bowie demonstrated jazz's links to other forms of popular music, a decidedly more populist approach than that of the Art Ensemble.
 With this group he recorded songs previously associated with Whitney Houston, Michael Jackson, and Marilyn Manson, along with other material.
 His New York Organ Ensemble featured James Carter and Amina Claudine Myers.
-In the mid 1980s he was also part of the jazz supergroup The Leaders.
-Featuring tenor saxophonist Chico Freeman, alto saxophonist Arthur Blythe, drummer Famoudou Don Moye, pianist Kirk Lightsey, and bassist Cecil McBee.
-At this time, he was also playing the opening theme music for The Cosby Show.
+In the mid-1980s, he was also part of the jazz supergroup The Leaders, which included tenor saxophonist Chico Freeman, alto saxophonist Arthur Blythe, drummer Famoudou Don Moye, pianist Kirk Lightsey, and bassist Cecil McBee.
+In 1991, Bowie recorded the opening theme for the eighth and final season of the television series The Cosby Show.